russellgordon/icd2o-s2-2023-24/src/site/notes/Activities/Computer Security with Hacktivate.md

 It is a series of capture-the-flag challenges designed to help learners understand computer security, programming concepts, and how data is stored on a computer.

-Paul created Hacktivate to help his daughter and her friends prepare for cybersecurity competitions, and has kindly made these activities available to other schools around the world.
+Paul created Hacktivate to help his daughter and her friends prepare for cybersecurity competitions, and he has kindly made these activities available to other schools around the world.

 ## What to do